RCuttrell/Active-Directory-Homelab/README.md

 ![universal forwarder](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/259a5c26-983f-4232-b582-fc07c3a90b1d)
 ![universal forwarder receiving idexer](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/2c53b5e5-92ce-4a67-9c1d-75871fdcff8c)

 #

-To install Sysmon on both the Windows machines, I first downloaded Syson by Sysinternals from Microsoft's website.
+To install Sysmon on both the Windows machines, I first downloaded Sysmon by Sysinternals from Microsoft's website.
 Next, I went to olafhartong's Github page and selected the sysmon-modular repository here: https://github.com/olafhartong/sysmon-modular.
 After scrolling down, I selected the sysmonconfig.xml file, clicked raw, right clicked the page, and clicked save as.
 The file was saved as sysmonconfig to the downloads directory.
-Next, I extrated the sysmon file from Sysinternals in the Downloads directory, opened Powershell as administrator, cd's to the Sysmon file and ran the executable with olafhartong's sysmonconfig.xml file as shown below.
+Next, I extrated the sysmon file from Sysinternals in the Downloads directory, opened Powershell as administrator, cd'd to the Sysmon file, and ran the executable with olafhartong's sysmonconfig.xml file as shown below.
 Now both Sysmon and Universal Forwarder were installed on my Windows Machines.

 ![sysmon sysinternals](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/5b2e7d35-79d4-434c-9dfc-f93c78ea49cb)
 ![sysmon file](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/26786b97-a9ae-478a-b1ea-72baf094a530)